French colonization of Texas: Legacy

 Only 15 or 16 people survived the colony.
-Six returned to France, while nine others were captured by the Spanish, including the four children who had been spared by the Karankawa.
+Six returned to France, while nine others were captured by the Spaniards, including the four children who had been spared by the Karankawa.
 The children were initially brought to the viceroy of New Spain, the Conde de Galve, who treated them as servants.
 Two of the boys, Pierre and Jean-Baptiste, later returned to France.
 Of the remaining Spanish captives, three became Spanish citizens and settled in New Mexico.
 Although the French colony had been utterly destroyed, Spain feared that another French attempt was inevitable.
 For the first time, the Spanish crown authorized small outposts in eastern Texas and at Pensacola.
-In 1722, the Spanish built a fort, Presidio La Bahia, and Mission Nuestra Señora del Espíritu Santo de Zúñiga on the site of Fort Saint Louis.
+In 1722, the Spaniards built a fort, Presidio La Bahia, and Mission Nuestra Señora del Espíritu Santo de Zúñiga on the site of Fort Saint Louis.

 France did not abandon its claims to Texas until November 3, 1762, when it ceded all of its territory west of the Mississippi River to Spain in the Treaty of Fontainebleau, following its defeat by Great Britain in the Seven Years' War.
 It ceded New France to Britain.
 In 1803, three years after Spain had returned Louisiana to France, Napoleon sold the territory to the United States.
 The original agreement between Spain and France had not explicitly specified the borders of Louisiana, and the descriptions in the documents were ambiguous and contradictory.
 The United States insisted that its purchase included all of the territory France had claimed, including all of Texas.
 The dispute was not resolved until the Adams-Onís Treaty of 1819, in which Spain ceded Florida to the United States in return for the United States' relinquishing its claim on Texas.

 The official boundary of Texas was set at the Sabine River (the current boundary between Texas and Louisiana), and following the Red and Arkansas rivers to the 42nd parallel (California's current northern border).